-The UTSA Alumni Association seeks to strengthen ties among The University, its past, present, and future students, and the community in the interests of academic excellence.
+The UTSA Alumni Association seeks to strengthen ties among the University, its past, present, and future students, and the community in the interests of academic excellence.
 It provides scholarships to new and current students.
-Alumni-sponsored activities include an annual meeting each fall, the 5K Hightailer, and Homecoming.
+Alumni-sponsored activities include an annual meeting each fall, the Dollars for Scholars 5K Run, and Homecoming events.

 The Association was established in 1977 and incorporated in 1978.
-It is a duespaying membership organization governed by a 21-member elected board of directors.
+It is a dues-paying membership organization governed by a 21-member elected board of directors.
 A director of alumni programs manages the daily operations.